 There’s a lot to be done after having a prediction of how much a student likes a certain product.
 It’s up to the Data Scientists to help define these constraints, together with the rest of the team.
 With a huge diversity of approaches to follow, there’s really not a “best solution”.
 You should quickly iterate to generate value, while continuously running R&D activities and monitoring the performance of the current approach.

 Is this the solution you need?
-If so, contact us at email@example.com, if not, contact us anyway and let’s find a better solution for you!
+If so, contact us.
+Otherwise, contact us anyway, and let’s find a better solution together!

 Subscribe to Our Newsletter

 Special offers, latest news and quality content in your inbox once per month.

 Signup single post